SofianeB/B2SAFE-B2STAGE-Training/ExampleTrainings/iRODS-User-training/iRODS-advanced-User-training.md

 You will see some output like:

 ```
 alice               0 demoResc           29 2016-08-23.09:04
 & aliceInWonderland-EN.txt.utf-8
     9dcbb372c049bdd4b035c1ccb3798e69    generic
     /irodsVault/home/alice/lewiscarroll/book-aliceInWonderland/aliceInWonderland-EN.txt.utf-8
 ```

 We will use this command quite often today to see what happens with files upon replication.
 With this command you see where the file is stored on the iRODS server.

-- *alice* is the data owner
+- *alice* is the data owner.
-- *0* is the index of this replica. the number only refers to replicas in one iRODS zone and can be used to automatically trim the number of replicas or create new ones in case one got lost.
+- *0* is the index of this replica.
+The number only refers to replicas in one iRODS zone and can be used to automatically trim the number of replicas or create new ones in case one got lost.
 - *demoResc* is the resource on which the data is stored.
 Resources can refer to certain paths on the iRODS server or other storage servers and clusters.
-* The next entry is the time of the upload and the file name
+* The next entry is the time of the upload and the file name.
-* the follwing entry is the checksum, in our case it is a MD5 sum
+* The following entry is the checksum, in our case it is an MD5 checksum.
 * The last entry is the physical path of the data, in our case the data lies on the iRODS server.

 ### Exercise (5 min)